-This is not the Rouen.
-The Rouen Clair is a totally different breed that has slipped out of the spotlight.
-It doesn’t lay enough to be mentioned in any “best egg layers lists,” and it isn’t meaty enough to be mentioned in any “best meat birds” lists.
+This is not the Rouen duck.
+The Rouen Clair is a completely separate breed that has slipped out of the spotlight.
+It doesn’t lay enough to be mentioned in any “best egg layers” lists, and it isn’t meaty enough to be mentioned in any “best meat birds” lists.
 Upon hearing the name, people tend to assume it’s just another name for the Rouen.
 Its rarity doesn’t help anything, either.

 However, the Rouen Clair is a fantastic utility breed that is definitely worth considering.
-It’s primarily used for meat, as adult birds weigh between 6 and 9 pounds, but it’s not bad for eggs either.
-The Rouen Clair can produce 150-200 eggs in a year.
-It may not weigh as much as a Rouen or lay as much as a Welsh Harlequin, but it truly is just as productive as the Pekin, which is one of the most popular dual-purpose breeds.
+They are primarily used for meat, as adult birds weigh between 6 and 9 pounds, but they are not bad egg layers.
+They can lay 150-200 eggs in a year, which is more than most Rouens can lay.

 As with many large, heavy breeds, the Rouen Clair may find it difficult to mate on land.
 Having a pond or other source of swimming water is advisable if you want to breed these birds.